 The diagram is showing just 6 extension points, though there can be 100s.

-When visualized like this, it becomes easy to see how decoupling from the framework becomes next to impossible.
+When visualized like this, it becomes easy to see how decoupling from the framework becomes almost impossible.
 Even if you manage to avoid coupling to framework code in your application, its whole structure is still defined by the framework.
 This means you are very limited in what you can do in your application and need to understand the framework to effectively develop the application.
 Framework coupling causes more issues than that, though a comprehensive overview of those is out of scope for this post.

 An OOP Solution